 Bridge media slot The Bridge media slot indicator glows green when the computer is accessing the Bridge media slot.
 Arrow Lock When the Arrow indicator lights green, you can use the dark gray labeled keys on the keypad overlay as cursor keys.
-Numeric Lock This indicator glows green, you can use the keypad overlay (dark gray labeled keys) for numeric input.
+Numeric Lock When the Numeric Lock indicator glows green, you can use the dark gray labelled keys on the keypad overlay for numeric input.